keithballinger/.conductor/conductor.md

 This document outlines the "what"—the complete user experience of the final product.

+> **AI AGENT INSTRUCTION: This is a collaborative task.**
+> - **DO NOT** write this file based on assumptions.
+> - Your task is to **INITIATE A DIALOGUE** with the user.
--   **Process:** The AI will initiate a dialogue, asking you a series of targeted questions about the intended users, their goals, and key features.
-Based on your answers, it will write a detailed user guide from the end-user's perspective.
+> - Ask targeted questions to understand the intended users, their goals, and key features.
--   **Purpose:** To define the product's functionality and user flow before any code is written.
+> - Once you have gathered sufficient information, you will then draft the `user_guide.md` for user approval.

 ### 8. `architecture.md`: The AI-Designed Technical Specification

 This file contains the "how"—the detailed technical specification for the project.

+> **AI AGENT INSTRUCTION: This is a collaborative task.**
+> - **DO NOT** write this file based on assumptions.
+> - After the `user_guide.md` is complete, your task is to **PROPOSE A TECHNICAL ARCHITECTURE** by asking the user clarifying questions.
+> - Confirm choices about languages, frameworks, and infrastructure.
--   **Process:** After defining the user experience in `user_guide.md`, the AI will propose a technical architecture.
-It will ask you questions to confirm choices about languages, frameworks, and infrastructure, and then generate a detailed technical spec.
+> - Once the user has approved the technical direction, you will then generate the `architecture.md` file.
--   **Purpose:** To provide a clear technical roadmap for implementation, ensuring all components work together.

 ---

-## How to Use the Conductor Methodology on Any Project
+## How to Use the Conductor Methodology

+The process is divided into two phases: a one-time automated setup and the ongoing collaborative workflow.

+### Phase 1: Initial Project Setup (Automated)

+An AI agent should perform these steps once at the beginning of a project.

 1.  **Create the `.conductor` Directory:** In your project's root, create a new folder named `.conductor`.